Phoenix Throne

 The phoenix motif symbolizes the king's supreme authority.
 The phoenix has a long association with Korean royalty — for example, in Goguryeo tomb murals like that of the Middle Gangseo Tumulus where the painted image of a phoenix is featured.

 History

 Enthronement ceremonies and the throne itself has evolved across the span of Korean history.
-For example, from 1399 to 1549, seven of twelve kings were enthroned in the royal throne hall (Geunjeong-jeon) at Gyeongbokgung Palace.
+For example, from 1399 to 1549, seven of twelve kings were enthroned in the royal throne hall (Geunjeongjeon) at the palace Gyeongbokgung.
 In other words, Jeongjong, Sejong, Danjong, Sejo, Seongjong, Jungjong, and Myeongjong ascended the Phoenix Throne in the same royal location.

 Rhetorical usage

 This flexible English term is also a rhetorical trope.
 Depending on context, the Phoenix Throne can be construed as a metonymy, which is a rhetorical device for an allusion relying on proximity or correspondence, as for example referring to actions of the monarch or as "actions of the Phoenix Throne."